keithqu/dsp/README.md

 Web scraping for gas prices, and plots locations and prices with Folium.
 Includes some light analysis: gas stations within 100m of a Starbucks tend to charge 0.6 cents more for regular gas!

 <a href="http://nbviewer.jupyter.org/github/keithqu/illustrative/blob/master/K%20Means%20Iteration.ipynb">Iterative K Means</a><br>Showcases how K Means  clustering finds new centroids and labels in each iteration.

+### Scraping

+Yahoo Finance Headlines<br>
+Yahoo no longer lets us specify a date range for headlines, and the top page only displays 25.
+More is injected onto the page when you scroll down, so I use Selenium and Google's net logging to get the json URLs and access them directly.
+The json contains more data than what actually shows up on the page (and the exact date), so this has been pretty useful.